gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 * Tables for all fortifications and their stats multipliers.
 * Tables for fishing rods, drop rates and other variables.
 * All quest data, requirements and rewards.
-* Shops, items for sale, sales prices, etc.
+* All shops, items for sale, sales prices, etc.
 * Skills and its requirements, damage, cooldowns, etc.

+I then grabbed most of the data tables and spent a day or two writing a dozen Python scripts to parse the `.xml`s and convert parts of them to [JSON](https://en.wikipedia.org/wiki/JSON) objects, which I plan to use later with the Pygame application from before.

 The code documentation was... rough, to say the least.
 Lots of comments were in Korean, and the code style in general was definitely inconsistent - I did find a `.txt` that listed some guidelines, though!
 I also found a comment in one of the files that handled the animations, which simply wrote "[banco de gaia - celestine](https://www.youtube.com/watch?v=I9AiyoKUJlU)".
 I wonder if that was the song whoever was listening to while writing that piece of code?